1mgroot/Tracil/DESIGN.md

 **Architecture Compliance:**
 - Clean separation between UI and business logic
 - No direct AI provider imports in UI components
-- All state management through established patterns (Zustand/Context)
+- All state management with React hooks and custom hooks (no Zustand)
 - Consistent error handling and user feedback patterns
 - Performance optimization built into component design